Sarah Thomas he has become the first person to cross the English Channel four times in a row

 Extraordinary, amazing, super-human !!!
 Just when we think we've reached the limit of human endurance, someone shatters the records.
 Huge congratulations to Sarah Thomas on swimming the English Channel 4x continuously !!! 🏴🏊♀️🇫🇷 🏊♀️🏴🏊♀️🇫🇷🏊♀️🏴 pic.twitter.com/kOa9QlereH

 - Lewis Pugh (@LewisPugh) September 17, 2019

-“The hardest part of swimming was dealing with salt water, which hurt his throat and mouth.
-But he added: "My team was really great in helping me and staying strong."
+“The hardest part of swimming was dealing with the salt water, which hurt his throat and mouth.
+But he added: "My team was really great helping me and keeping me strong."

 ”Each part had something that was really difficult.
 Returning from France last time was definitely difficult.
 It took me forever and the current pushed me everywhere. ”